Cotalker/documentation/docs/documentation/models/communication/model_groups.md

 ## Description {#description}

 [Groups](/docs/documentation/client/groups) are the standard form of interacting within the Cotalker environment and are primarily accessed through the Main Menu Bar and Group Panel.
-There are three types of groups. _Regular groups_ contain channels used for communicating with other users. _Workflow groups_, like regular groups, have communication channels but are associated with workflow tasks and their states. _Link groups_ direct you to anywhere within or outside the Cotalker environment.
+There are three types of groups. _Standard groups_ contain channels used for communicating with other users. _Workflow groups_, like standard groups, have communication channels but are associated with workflow tasks and their states. _Link groups_ direct you to anywhere within or outside the Cotalker environment.

 ## JSON Sample {#json-sample}
 ```json